What is it?

 About the procedure

-You will lay on a bed and a speculum will be inserted in to the vagina.
+At the coil procedure, you will lay on a bed and a speculum will be inserted in to the vagina.
 Using special tools, the clinician will insert the IUS through your cervix in to your womb.
 IUDs have a string at the bottom that hangs down into your cervix and vagina.
 They will trim this string so only about an inch or two hangs into your vagina.

 During the procedure a chaperone will need to be present.
 This will be another member of the clinical team who joins the consultation to oversee the procedure.